 Add a tablespoon of tomato paste and the tomato pulp.

-Flavor with a mixture of thyme, sage, and rosemary.
+Flavor with a mix of thyme, sage, and rosemary.

 Cook the ragù for about 1 hour and 30 minutes, adjusting salt at the end of cooking.